tanujkumar2405/Paranormal-Frame/blog/blog-data/technology-in-modern-paranormal-investigations.md

 - Better analytical capabilities
 - Greater transparency and repeatability

-Technology supports investigation, but it does not replace scientific reasoning or critical analysis.
+Technology supports investigation, but it does not replace scientific reasoning or critical analysis

 ---